NEONScience/NEON-Data-Skills/_posts/HDF5/2015-05-27-R-dplyr-GREPL-Summarise-Piping.md

 ##Functions for manipulating data
 _excerpted from <http://cran.rstudio.com/web/packages/dplyr/vignettes/introduction.html>_
-Dplyr aims to provide a function for each basic verb of data manipulating, like:
+`dplyr` aims to provide a function for each basic verb of data manipulating, like:

  * filter() (and slice())
       * filter rows based on values in specified columns